 Now you have room for the rest of the soil.

 Continue to lift until the top of the bag is free – but don’t lift it completely out of the tote.

 Gently tap and wiggle the bag while making sure your hands holding the bag aren’t pinching soil.

 Step 7 – Removing the Bag From the Tote

-Use your fingers to grab the fold close the top of the bag tight, and place it carefully in the trash.
+Use your fingers to grab the fold, close the top of the bag tightly, and place it in the trash.

 Now you can put the lid on the tote.